chess-fan/thoughts/README.md

 * about this blog
 * about me
 * thoughts:
+  * Dec 25: looking back at our tournament series and our TCCT group
   * Dec 24: UNHAPPY about donations
   * Dec 24: preliminary end result of our tournament series
   * Dec 23: our first tournament was a big success